 There are many different chemicals that are used in facilities for a wide range of different things.
 While these chemicals make it possible to do the job properly, they can also cause some pretty significant injuries, or even fatalities.
 One of the best way to keep everyone in the facility safe is by making sure that all employees know what chemicals are stored in a particular container, and what the proper way to handle or use the chemical is.

 This all starts with proper labeling of all containers where chemicals are stored.
 Some chemicals will come in pre-labeled containers, which is great, but others don’t.
 In addition, chemicals are often moved from a large container that they were shipped in, into smaller containers for easier use.
 Labeling every container that stores these chemicals is essential for safety.
-Many facilities will have an on-site industrial label printer (like this LabelTac printer) that allows them to quickly print high quality labels of any type.
+Many facilities will have an on-site industrial label printer that allows them to quickly print high quality labels of any type.
 This is an excellent way to ensure you always have the proper information displayed on all chemical containers.

 Reviewing Overall Facility Safety

 While many of these hazards may go unnoticed on a regular basis, it is important to make sure that you are doing everything possible to identify them and eliminate them.
 Actively looking for these common hazards in your facility will help you to notice these types of issues, so you can make changes to keep the employees and the facility as a whole much safer.

 Even simply performing a walk through the facility with these ten items in mind once or twice a year can give you a lot of valuable insight into what dangers exist in the facility.
 In addition, keep in mind that it is not any one person’s responsibility to identify these common hazards.
 The entire facility should be working together to ensure necessary safety improvements are made.
 When everyone does their part, the facility will continuously become safer and safer over time.
 Make sure to check out Creative Safety Supply for all your safety needs.